-Module D - Cardiopulmonary and Electrocardiography 40/40/6.0
+Module D - Cardiopulmonary and Electrocardiography

 Module D examines the circulatory and respiratory systems, including the structure and function of the heart and lungs.
-Students learn about the electrical pathways of the heart muscle in preparation for applying electrocardiography (ECG or EKG) leads and recording a electrocardiogram. Α cardiopulmonary 12-lead resuscitation (CPR) course also teaches students how to respond to cardiac emergencies.
+Students learn about the electrical pathways of the heart muscle in preparation for applying electrocardiography (ECG or EKG) leads and recording a 12lead electrocardiogram.
+A cardiopulmonary resuscitation (CPR) course also teaches students how to respond to cardiac emergencies.
 Students check vital signs and differentiate between normal values for pediatric and adult patients.
 They obtain blood samples, and prepare syringes and medications for administration.
 Students study essential medical terminology, build upon their computer keyboarding and word processing skills, and become familiar with the self-directed job search process.

-Module E - Laboratory Procedures 40/40/6.0
+Module E - Laboratory Procedures

 Module E introduces laboratory procedures commonly performed in a physician's office.
 Students learn specimen identification, collection, handling and transportation procedures, and practice venipuncture and routine diagnostic hematology.
 Maintenance and care of laboratory equipment and supplies are discussed.
 Anatomy and physiology of the renal system, including its structures and functions, and common disorders related to it, are also taught.
-Students perform common laboratory tests, check vital signs, and perform selected invasive Students procedures. study essential medical terminology, build upon their computer keyboarding and word processing skills, and become familiar with the selfdirected job search process.
+Students perform common laboratory tests, check vital signs, and perform selected invasive procedures.
+Students study essential medical terminology, build upon their computer keyboarding and word processing skills, and become familiar with the self-directed job search process.

-Module F - Endocrinology and Reproduction 40/40/6.0
+Module F - Endocrinology and Reproduction

 Module F covers general anatomy and physiology, including an overview of the study of biology and the various body structures and systems.
-This module also identifies and examines the basic structural components and functions of the skeletal, endocrine and reproductive Students learn about child growth and systems. development and assisting in a pediatric office.
+This module also identifies and examines the basic structural components and functions of the skeletal, endocrine and reproductive systems.
+Students learn about child growth and development and assisting in a pediatric office.
 They check vital signs, assist with diagnostic examinations and laboratory tests, instruct patients regarding health promotion practices, and perform certain invasive procedures.
-Students study essential medical terminology, build on their computer keyboarding and word processing skills, and become familiar with the selfdirected job search process.
+Students study essential medical terminology, build on their computer keyboarding and word processing skills, and become familiar with the self-directed job search process.

-Module G - Medical Law, Ethics, and Psychology 40/40/6.0
+Module G - Medical Law, Ethics, and Psychology

 Module G covers concepts related to the medical office and preparing for the day.
 Students are introduced to medical office safety, security, and emergency provisions, and how they can best be dealt with.
 Also covered are office management and the use of office equipment.
 Also covered is mobility assistance and terminology related to basic psychology principles, the history of medicine and the evolution of the profession of medical assisting, medical law and ethics, and physical therapy and special needs concepts.
 Students check vital signs, obtain blood samples, and prepare and administer intramuscular injections.
-Students will also have the opportunity to build upon their computer keyboarding and word processing skills, and become familiar with the selfdirected job search process.
+Students will also have the opportunity to build upon their computer keyboarding and word processing skills, and become familiar with the self-directed job search process.